karlwiberg/purescript-book/text/chapter3.md

 > import Data.AddressBook
 ```

-We can create an entry by using a record literal, which looks just like an anonymous object in JavaScript.
-Bind it to a name with a `let` expression:
+We can create an entry by using a record literal, which looks just like an anonymous object in JavaScript, and bind it to a name with `=`:

 ```text
 > address = { street: "123 Fake St.", city: "Faketown", state: "CA" }